 Submit the completed Skip-A-Payment Amendment form at least 10 days before payment is due but no more than 30 days prior to the due date.

 There is a $25 processing fee for each loan payment you want to skip.
-The form and fee can be submitted at any Arizona Central branch for the total amount due or complete the Skip-a-Payment Amendment form to deduct funds (you may be eligible to waive this fee through your Central Points™ Rewards.
+The form and fee can be submitted at any Arizona Central branch for the total amount due or complete the Skip-a-Payment Amendment form to deduct funds.

 If you use payroll deduction or automatic transfers for your loan payment from an Arizona Central account, when your skip payment is approved, the funds which would normally be applied to your loan will now be available for other needs.
 If your loan payment comes from another financial institution, contact them to cancel payment for the month you wish to skip.

 On qualifying loans, interest will continue to accrue during the waived payment period.
 The $25 processing fee does not reduce the principal.